aachman98/Sorcar/README.md

 [Latest Release (v3.1.6)](https://github.com/aachman98/Sorcar/releases/latest)
 </br>*Requirement: Blender 2.80 or later*

-1. Download the zip file and install it as a Blender addon (Edit -> Preferences... -> Add-ons-> Install...)
+1. Download the zip file and install it as a Blender addon (Edit -> Preferences... -> Add-ons -> Install...)
 2. Open Sorcar Node Editor (**Do not** remove the 3D viewport as it is required by some operations like extrude, transform, ...)
 3. Click on the + button to create a new tree
 4. Press Shift+A to open the nodes menu.
 Alternatively, navigate through tabs on the Right panel in the node editor